bennn/gfd-oopsla-2023/oopsla-2023/code/README.md

 - georges.rkt: play with statistics, audit runtimes

 - shallow-help.rkt: quick info about shallow configs / profiles ... what good is shallow?!
+- stuck.rkt: where in the lattice do configs get stuck?